mshalah/polyominoes_polycubes_upperbounds/README.md

 We provide here an implementation of David Klarner and Ronald Rivest's beautiful algorithm (https://pdfs.semanticscholar.org/c7fb/c20d0b9a9e96d272ae33ae5a8b0a339217e4.pdf) which proves rigorous upper bounds on the value of Klarner's constant.
 We also extend this algorithm to higher dimensions, and provide the first-ever implementation of a program for improving the upperbound on the growth constant of 3-dimensional polycubes.

 We provide two C++ implementations.

 The first one can be run on any computer.
+Compile using:

+g++ matrix.h utils.h Twig.h Twig3D.h main.cpp -O3 -o ub -std=c++0x -fopenmp

+For polyominoes, run with
+./ub 2 i
+where i is the number of black cells.
+For 3D polycubes, run using:
+./ub 3 i
+again, i is the number of black cells.

-The second one used OpenMPI to run on a cluster.
+The second implementation uses OpenMPI to run on a cluster.
+We provide two separete programs, one for the 2D case, and one for the 3D case.
+Compile with

+mpicxx Twig.h main.cpp -O3 -o ub -std=c++0x -fopenmp
+or
+mpicxx matrix.h utils.h Twig3D.h main.cpp -O3 -o ub -std=c++0x -fopenmp

+and run using ./ub i
+where i is the number of dead cells.